Arizona Wildcats men's basketball: NCAA Finalist (2001)

+Later years and Further NCAA sanctions under Olson (2002−2008)

 In his later years at U of A, Olson fielded competitive teams with extremely talented point guards.
 Continuing the reputation and nickname "Point Guard U," recent standouts include Jason Gardner, Salim Stoudamire, Mustafa Shakur, Jerryd Bayless and Nic Wise.
 Arizona would win Olson's last Pac-10 title during the 2004–2005 season under the spectacular play of seniors Salim Stoudamire and center Channing Frye.
 That team also made it to the Elite 8 and the verge of the Final Four before blowing a 15-point lead with four minutes to play and losing in overtime, 90–89, to the No. 1 seed and eventual national runner-up, University of Illinois.

 Olson took an unexplained leave of absence at the beginning of the 2007–2008 season.
 Assistant coach Kevin O'Neill took over interim head coaching duties for the Arizona Wildcats.
 At that time, Olson announced that he intended to be back for the 2008–09 season and finish out his contract, which was scheduled to end in 2011.
 His departure was criticized by some members of the media.
 They also questioned how he and the U of A athletic department handled his return and the verbal succession agreement with coach O'Neill.
 However, on October 23, 2008, he unexpectedly announced his retirement from the program (by way of an announcement from Arizona athletic director Jim Livengood).
 A few days later, Olson's personal physician held a press conference and explained that the retirement was strongly advised due to health concerns.

 After Lute Olson's abrupt retirement, Arizona Athletic Director Jim Livengood appointed assistant coach Russ Pennell as the interim head coach for the 2008–2009 season 23 days before the start of the season.
 The appointment came after Mike Dunlap, the associate head coach brought in to replace Kevin O'Neill, turned down the job.
 Under Pennell, the Cats finished 19–13 in the regular season, including a non-conference win over Kansas and a 7-game win streak with wins over UCLA and Washington.
 Despite a 19–13 finish to the season, Arizona was controversially selected as one of the last teams into the field of 65 as a 12th seed in the Midwest region, extending its NCAA consecutive tournament appearances to 25 years.
 The Cats made it to the Sweet 16 (regional semi-finals) with wins over 5-seed Utah and 13-seed Cleveland State, before falling to overall 1-seed, Louisville.
 Despite Pennell's post-season success, he was not retained, as Arizona announced before his hiring they would hold a national coaching search after the season ended.
 (On April 9, 2009, Pennell was hired as head coach of the men's basketball team at Division II Grand Canyon University, a member of the Pacific West Conference.)